 Method 1: How will you assess?
 What will you assess?
 Who will you assess?
-When will you assess?
 What is the desired target level?

 Result 1: No reflection, discussion, data collection method, level of achievement, indicators for improvement, or reference to last year's action plan